stfbk/mig-t/doc/language.md

 - Added encode option to edit operation
 - Removed "remove match word" from edit operation, just use edit regex with empty substitution
 - Added decode regex in Decode Operations
+- Added json schema validation in checks for jwts